 Relationships impact our mental health and wellbeing.
 Positive relationships provide a feeling of being respected and cared for.
 Join the community to find out what makes a healthy relationship and how to get things on track.

-Trust in a relationship helps you feel safe and secure – it’s important for both partners to trust and be trusted.
-It takes time to build and earn trust though and it can be built in many ways such as:
+Trust in relationships helps you feel safe and secure – it’s important for both partners to trust and be trusted.
+It can take time to build and earn trust though and it can be built in many ways such as:

 - respecting boundaries